kixelated/moq-rs/moq-pub/README.md

 ### Known issues

-- Catalog track is a raw binary MP4 init segment rather than the newer JSON format moq-js now expects
+- JSON Catalog only partially implemented
 - Doesn't handle EOF - just send it media forever with `-stream_loop`
 - Probably still full of lots of bugs
 - Various other TODOs you can find in the code